 Women who drink too much may stop menstruating.
 That puts them at a greater risk for infertility.
 Women who drink heavily during pregnancy have a higher risk of premature delivery, miscarriage, or stillbirth.

 Long-term alcohol use may prevent your body from keeping your bones strong.
 This habit may cause thinner bones and increase your risk for fractures if you fall.
 And factures may heal more slowly.

 Drinking alcohol may also lead to muscle weakness, cramping, and eventually atrophy.

 Drinking heavily reduces your body’s natural immune system.
 This makes it more difficult for your body to fight off invading germs and viruses.

 People who drink heavily over a long period of time are also more likely to develop pneumonia or tuberculosis than the general population.
-About 10 percent of all tuberculosis cases worldwide can be tied to alcohol consumption.
+About of all tuberculosis cases worldwide can be tied to alcohol consumption.
 Drinking alcohol also increases your risk for several types of cancer, including mouth, breast, and colon.
 Click here to learn the basics of alcoholism.
 You can also read about the stages of alcoholism and recognizing an addiction.